elinscott-talks/cecam_excited_states_2024/slides.typ

 = Summary

 == Summary
-#grid(
+#matrix-slide(
   columns: (1fr, 2fr),
   gutter: 1em,
-  image("figures/black_box_filled_square.png", width: 100%),
+  image("figures/fig_nguyen_prx_bandgaps.png", width: 100%),
   text[
-    Koopmans functionals
+    Koopmans functionals...
-    - bake localised charged excitation energies into DFT
+    - bake localised charged excitation energies into DFT #pause
-    - give band structures with comparable accuracy to state-of-the-art GW
+    - give band structures with comparable accuracy to state-of-the-art GW #pause
-    - machine learning can be used to calculate the screening parameters @Schubert2024
+    - machine learning can be used to calculate the screening parameters @Schubert2024 #pause
-    - can be used in place of GW in BSE calculation of excitons
+    - can be used in place of GW in BSE calculation of excitons #pause
     - is available in the easy-to-use package `koopmans` ],
 )